-Maximum Effective Range: Unlimited due to fusion engines (needs to refuel every 20 years and requires maintenance as well).
+Range: Effectively unlimited due to fusion engines (needs to refuel every 20 years and requires maintenance as well).
 Ship carries two months of supplies on board.

 Displacement: 11,200 tons standard and 16,400 tons fully loaded.

 Cargo: Can carry 800 tons (726 metric tons) of nonessential equipment and supplies.
 Each enlisted crew member has a small locker for personal items and uniforms.
-Ships officers have more space for personal items.
+Ship’s officers have more space for personal items.
 Most of the ship’s spaces are taken up by extra ammo, armor, troops, weapons, and engines.

-Power System: 2 Nuclear Fusion Reactors, average life span is 20 years.
+Power System: Two nuclear fusion reactors, average life span is 20 years.
 Usually only goes 10 years between refueling.

-Market Cost: Not for Sale but if found on the black market would probably cost 1 billion to 1.2 billion credits.
+Black Market Cost: Not for Sale but if found on the black market would probably cost 1 billion to 1.2 billion credits.
 Cost does not include embarked craft and power armors.

-Mega-Damage: Standard Projectiles: 2D6x10 to a blast radius of 25 ft (7.7 m) for High Explosive, 3D6x10 to a blast radius of 6 ft (2 m) for High Explosive Armor Piercing, and 4D6x10 to a blast radius of 25 ft (7.7 m) for Plasma.
-Rocket projectiles: 2D4x10 to a blast radius of 20 ft (6.1 m) for High Explosive, 2D6x10 to a blast radius of 4 ft (1.2 m) for High Explosive Armor Piercing, and 3D6x10 to a blast radius of 20 ft (6.1 m) for Plasma.
+Mega-Damage: Standard Projectiles: 2D6x10 to a blast radius of 25 feet (7.7 meters) for High Explosive, 3D6x10 to a blast radius of 6 feet (2 meters) for High Explosive Armor Piercing, and 4D6x10 to a blast radius of 25 feet (7.7 meters) for Plasma.
+Rocket projectiles: 2D4x10 to a blast radius of 20 feet (6.1 meters) for High Explosive, 2D6x10 to a blast radius of 4 feet (1.2 meters) for High Explosive Armor Piercing, and 3D6x10 to a blast radius of 20 feet (6.1 meters) for Plasma.
 Use the statistics for 155 mm artillery warheads (Go to Battlefield Artillery for Rifts for more information - standard or rocket assisted as appropriate) when using artillery rounds.

-Rate of Fire: Normal Projectiles: Up to eight single shots per barrel/cannon per melee round (Can fire up to 8 shots per turret per melee.
+Rate of Fire: Up to four (4) single shots per barrel/cannon per melee round (Can fire up to 8 shots per turret per melee round.)